Boris Paichadze Dinamo Arena

 The Boris Paitchadze Dinamo Arena (ბორის პაიჭაძის ეროვნული სტადიონი Boris P’aich’adzis erovnuli st’adioni), formerly known as Boris Paitchadze National Stadium, is a stadium in Tbilisi, Georgia, and the home stadium of Dinamo Tbilisi, Georgia national rugby union team and Georgia national football team.
-With a capacity of 54,139, the stadium is the largest in Georgia.
-Built in 1976 by the Georgian architect Gia Kurdiani, the Dinamo Arena was named Vladimir Ilyich Lenin Dinamo Stadium after Russian Communist leader but later, in 1995 was renamed to Boris Paitchadze National Stadium after the famous Georgian football player Boris Paichadze (1915–1990).
+With a capacity of 54,202, the stadium is the largest in Georgia.
+Built in 1976 by the Georgian architect Gia Kurdiani, the Dinamo Arena was named Vladimir Ilyich Lenin Dinamo Stadium after Russian Communist leader but later, in 1995 was renamed Boris Paitchadze National Stadium after the famous Georgian football player Boris Paichadze (1915–1990).
 Prior to the construction of Boris Paitchadze Dinamo Arena, the home stadium of Dinamo Tbilisi was the Central Stadium with an approximate capacity of 35,000 spectators.
 The demand for a much bigger stadium was increased with the successful performance of Dinamo Tbilisi in the mid 1970s.
 After the inauguration of the stadium, it became the third-largest in the Soviet Union, with a capacity of 74,354 spectators.

 Background

 On 29 September 1976, the first official match was played at the newly built stadium between Dinamo Tbilisi and Welsh Cardiff City.
 The game ended with a 3–0 victory for Dinamo.

 The stadium hosted many glorious days during Dinamo's 1978 and 1979 triumphs.
 Holding lighted torches, 80,000 fans came in 1981 just to congratulate the 1980–81 European Cup Winners' Cup winning team Dinamo Tbilisi.

 The Dinamo Arena is now one of the largest stadiums in Eastern Europe.
 Most of the seats in the second tier are covered by the roof.
 The USSR national football team played several international matches on the Dinamo Arena.
 Football clubs Spartak Moscow, Dynamo Kiev and Dynamo Moscow often played their autumn international matches at the stadium.

 100,000 fans attended the opening game of the First Georgian Championship, match between FC Dinamo Tbilisi and FC Kolkheti-1913 Poti.
 The record attendance was in 1979, when 110,000 gathered to help Dinamo beat Liverpool F.C.
 3:0 to go through to the European Champion Clubs' Cup quarter final, and in 1995, Georgia-Germany 0-2, UEFA EURO 1996 qualifaying match.
 In the Soviet Union, the stadium had the record for the highest average attendance (around 65,000 per game).

-In 1995, the stadium was renamed to Boris Paichadze National Stadium, after the former Georgian football player.
+In 1995, the stadium was renamed Boris Paichadze National Stadium, after the former Georgian football player.
 The National Stadium has been the home ground of the Georgian National Football Team for several years.
 Georgia achieved memorable wins against Wales (5-0), and Poland (3-0).

 The stadium was refurbished in 2006 and became an all-seater stadium.
 This reduced the capacity to 54,549.

 On 11 August 2015, the stadium hosted UEFA Super Cup match between FC Barcelona and Sevilla FC.